Elizabeth A. Wolford: Federal judicial service

 On May 16, 2013, President Barack Obama nominated Wolford to serve as a United States District Judge of the United States District Court for the Western District of New York, to the seat vacated by Judge Charles J. Siragusa, who assumed senior status on December 15, 2012.
-The Senate Judiciary Committee reported her nomination to the full Senate on August 1, 2013 by a voice vote.
-On December 12, 2013, the U.S. Senate voted 55–41 to invoke cloture on Wolford's nomination, cutting off a Republican-led filibuster.
-The Senate then confirmed her later that day by a 70–29 vote.
+The Senate Judiciary Committee reported her nomination out of committee on August 1, 2013 by a voice vote.
+On December 12, 2013, the United States Senate invoked cloture on Wolford’s nomination by a 55–41 vote.
+Later that day, her nomination was confirmed by a 70–29 vote.
 She received her judicial commission on December 17, 2013.
-She became Chief Judge on July 14, 2021.
+She became chief judge on July 14, 2021.